What is #FaithPitch?

 Where Do I Post Pitches?

 This pitch party takes place on Twitter using the tag, #FaithPitch, plus correct genre hashtags for your fiction manuscript or #NF to identify non-fiction.
-Writers are encouraged to add the age category so everyone knows who they’re writing for and, if possible, to add genre hashtags as the character count allows.
+Writers are encouraged to add the age category so everyone knows who they’re writing for and to add at least one (1) genre hashtag as the character count allows.
 Everyone has 280-characters (or less) to pitch their manuscript.

 Why Should I Participate?

-We know that in the CBA, or Christian Booksellers Association, finding representation can be challenging.
-A Twitter Pitch Party is a terrific opportunity for unpublished, unagented writers to possibly skip the slush pile (with a completed manuscript) and receive feedback.
+We know that in the CRA, or Christian Retail Association, finding representation can be challenging.
+A Twitter Pitch Party is a terrific opportunity for unpublished & unagented writers to possibly skip the slush pile (with a completed and edited manuscript) and receive feedback.

 How Do I Make the Most of This Opportunity?